 Moby came to prominence in my world in the early 90s when the rave scene in Toronto was still primarily underground.
 Electronic music, or techno as we simply called it before the countless sub-genres started to form and ravers broke off into separate camps, was not played on the radio.
 There were no electronic music festivals attracting tens of thousands of people.
 No bottle service.
 No VIP lines.
-Only a few clubs played techno, but usually only after midnight.
-Sometimes later.
-The music was fast, and despite the rampant drug and alcohol use, the rooms were peaceful, fun, and happy places to dance out every drop of sweat in your body.
+Only a few clubs played techno, and only after midnight.
+Sometimes just before closing.
+The music was fast, and despite the rampant drug and alcohol use, the rooms were peaceful, fun, and happy places to dance your face off.

 I saw Moby do a DJ set in a warehouse club called 23 Hop in Toronto.
 I call it a club, but it was little more than a concrete and black drywall bunker with a stellar sound system and a gender shared washroom, something that was not the norm in the 90s.
 “Go” and “Next is the E” were Moby’s giant songs of the time and I will never forget the euphoric feeling of hearing them played, albeit from records, but at the hands of the man himself.
 The room was packed and sweaty.
 I left exhausted.